 His return, though, coincided with an incredible run of seven wins in nine matches to secure City’s top-flight survival – form that continued the following year under Claudio Ranieri as Schmeichel kept 15 clean sheets to help Leicester seal an historic first Premier League title.

-Schmeichel’s reputation for performing in the biggest moments was underlined in Europe, making crucial penalty saves in each leg of a dramatic Round of 16 tie with FC Sevilla to earn Leicester a place in the quarter-finals, where they fell narrowly to Atlético Madrid.
+Schmeichel’s reputation for performing in the biggest moments was underlined in Europe, making crucial penalty saves in each leg of a dramatic last-16 tie with FC Sevilla to earn Leicester a place in the quarter-finals, where they fell narrowly to Atlético Madrid.

 Following the tournament, meanwhile, the Dane was nominated, alongside Thibaut Courtois and Hugo Lloris, among the top three shot-stoppers in the world in the FIFA Best award's goalkeeper category.

-Throughout his City career, in 2016, 2017 and 2019, Kasper has won the Danish Footballer of the Year award on three occasions, one time less than record holders Brian Laudrup and Christian Eriksen.
+Throughout his City career, Kasper has won the Danish Footballer of the Year award on three occasions, a record only bettered by Brian Laudrup and Christian Eriksen.

-Schmeichel, the only player to ever make over 50 international caps while at the Club, is a two-time Leicester City Player of the Season winner, while also scooping the Players' Player of the Season prize twice.
+Schmeichel, who has made more international appearances while on the Club's books than any other player, is a two-time Leicester City Player of the Season winner, while also scooping the Players' Player of the Season prize twice.

 In August 2018, on the other hand, the Football Club confirmed that Schmeichel had signed a new contract, keeping him at King Power Stadium until June 2023.

 A senior figure in the Leicester squad, Schmeichel played every minute of the 2018/19 Premier League season, often stepping up to captain the side in the absence of Wes Morgan, a role he continued to perform with admirable authority during the 2019/20 season.